sepiariver/auth0/core/components/auth0/docs/readme.txt

 - &redirect_uri -          (string) Auth0 redirect URI.
 Default {current Resource's URI}
 - &debug -                 (bool) Enable debug output.
 Default false

+### Snippet: auth0.logout

+This Snippet has the following options:

+- &logoutResourceId -       (int) ID of Resource to redirect user on logout.
+Default 0 (no redirect)
+- &logoutContexts -         (string) CSV of context keys, to logout user (in addition to current context).
+Default ''
+- &debug -                 (bool) Enable debug output.
+Default false

 ### Snippet: auth0.loggedIn

 Tests for logged-in state and provides options for what to render in each scenario: